IntentArchitect/Intent.Modules/Documentation/articles/getting_started/quick_start.md

-# Quick Start
+# Getting Started - building an eShop in ASP.NET Core.

 This quickstart guide will take you through the steps required to create an ASP.NET Core web application using the open-source modules created by the Intent team.
 The aim is to show how you can describe your system in high-level models and allow a technology specific set of modules (ASP.NET Core modules in this guide) to realize that into code.

 The open-source modules repository can be found [here](https://github.com/IntentSoftware/IntentArchitect).
+The modules are designed to support a hexagonal architecture (a.k.a. ports and adapters architecture), and the patterns are enterprise grade and production ready.

 ## 1. Installing and running Intent Architect